 Popes know they make mistakes, of course they do, they're usually highly educated men with backgrounds in Philosophy and Catholic history.
 Popes are human and they are well aware of it, so they don't use their infallibility to decree whatever they want.
 In fact there is a very short list of declarations which have been decreed "infallible" by the Catholic Church and most of them relate to the nature of Jesus or the Saints.

 So, to challenge what Pope Francis said earlier this week is not challenging his Papal Infallibility, because he did not declare what he was saying to be infallible.
-Catholics can disagree with him, atheists can disagree with him and nobody is crossing any religious doctrines by doing so.
+Catholics can disagree with him, atheists can disagree with him and nobody is crossing any religious boundaries by doing so.

 Isn't it a matter of opinion?

-As I've said in pretty much every other blog post (so much that my regular readers can probably chant it along with me now): you are entitled to your opinion, but you can't have an opinion about nature.
+As I've said in pretty much every blog post (so much that my regular readers can probably chant it along with me now): you are entitled to your opinion, but you can't have an opinion about nature.

 When the Pope talks about sex and gender he is talking about the natural world.
 Not only that, he's talking about the easily observable natural world.
 If the natural world says one thing, you can't challenge it by saying "well I disagree".
 Reality doesn't work like that.
 If the evidence says x, you are only allowed to challenge it with counter-evidence, not your gut feeling.